Galactic Dynamics in General Relativity: the Role of Gravitomagnetism: Conclusions

 \section{Conclusions}

 In this paper, we have taken a quite general approach to show the relevance of the gravitomagnetic effects in galactic dynamics.
-In our simplified model we consider the stars to behave as dust particles in a fluid.
-We expect that, far from the galactic center, the dynamics of the fluid is determined by the background spacetime that is axially symmetric and a stationary solution of Einstein's equations in the weak-field and slow-motion limit.
+In our simplified model we consider the stars to behave as dust particles in a fluid; we expect that, far from the galactic center, the dynamics of the fluid is determined by the background spacetime that is an axially symmetric and stationary solution of Einstein's equations in the weak-field and slow-motion limit.
 We do not need to know the explicit form of this spacetime metric because, in any case, the gravitomagnetic formalism can be applied.

-We showed that the rotation rate, the gravitomagnetic field and the mass density are connected to the vorticity in a fluid, suggesting again that gravitomagnetic fields could be relevant to the evolution of rotating structures like galaxies.
-In fact, dissipative processes in the early phase of galaxy formation are expected and these can generate fluid vorticity in protogalactic clouds (see e.g. \citet{silk1993dissipative,wang1984role}).
-In later evolution of galaxies, the conservation of the sum of fluid vorticity and the gravitomagnetic Larmor frequency can give rise to non-Keplerian rotation velocity curves. {In this regard, it is useful to remember that the role and the generation of angular momentum, which is source of gravitomagnetic effects, is poorly understood: recently, it has been showed that angular momentum can be generated on unexpectedly large scales\cite{wang2021possible}.}
+Gravitomagnetic fields could be relevant to the evolution of rotating structures like galaxies: in fact, dissipative processes in the early phase of galaxy formation are expected and these can generate fluid vorticity in protogalactic clouds (see e.g. \citet{silk1993dissipative,wang1984role}).
+In later evolution of galaxies, the conservation of the sum of fluid vorticity and the gravitomagnetic Larmor frequency can give rise to non-Keplerian rotation velocity curves. {In this regard, it is useful to remember that the role and the generation of angular momentum, which is source of gravitomagnetic effects, is poorly understood: recently, it has been showed that angular momentum can be generated on unexpectedly large scales \cite{wang2021possible}.}

 {In addition, we stressed that the analogy between electromagnetism and linear gravity is limited: in non-stationary conditions, non-Maxwellian terms appear that cannot be neglected.
 As a consequence in this regime the fluid vorticity is related not only to gravitomagnetic effects but, more in general, to post-Newtonian effects.}